roboscienceorg/book/source/Navigation/ExplorationandNavigation.rst

 .. rubric:: Footnotes

 .. [#f1] These need not be the same.
 For example certain paths may be traversed at different speeds depending on location and path geometry.

+.. [#f2] I am being a bit sloppy.
+I have ignored the thickness of the wall in a couple of the distance computations and so will round up here.